0xarc-io/analytics-sdk/docs-site/docs/guides/transactions.md

 Assuming you've sent the required `.transaction()` event as earlier outlined, 0xArc will automatically match the transaction hash of the transaction event to the submitted transaction on the blockchain, and confirm if a transaction was completed or not.

 This is possible since 0xArc pre-indexes all transaction data from the blockchain and matches the transaction hashes of the transaction events to the blockchain data.

-Therefore, you do not need to manually track the transaction hash of a submitted transaction, as 0xArc will automatically do this for you.